cngshow/komet/README.md

 https://s3.amazonaws.com/jruby.org/downloads/9.0.4.0/jruby-complete-9.0.4.0.jar

-In rails root you will find a file called setup.bat.
-You will need to modify the following environment variables:
+In rails root you will find a file called setup.bat.template.
+Move this file to setup.bat, then you will need to modify the following environment variables:

 GEM_HOME : (this is in line 2, make sure you create the directory you reference)<br>
 JAVA_HOME : (Line 4)<br>